-In case of questions or problems, please consult our support team in the Q&A discussion forum:
+In case of questions or problems, please consult our support team in the support forum:

-'''

-https://www.bome.com/support

-'''
+https://forum.bome.com

 Network Reset

 It's possible to misconfigure the BomeBox network setup and entirely lose connectivity.
 If that happens to you, you can do the Network Reset by following the steps below.
 All your other settings, project files, and Web Config password remain the same.